FOA Reference Guide To Premises Cabling

 The Fiber Optic Association, Inc., the nonprofit professional society of fiber optics, has become one of the principal sources of technical information, training curriculum and certifications for the cabling industry.
 As technology has driven the rate of technical change ever faster, it has become a challenge to provide printed reference books that are not hopelessly out of date.
 Instead, many readers turn to the Internet for more up-to-date technical information.

-Now we've added "Fiber U" as an online training site for teaching cabling.
+FOA offers "Fiber U" as a free online training site for learning about cabling.
 It includes online self-study courses to help everyone learn about cabling and fiber optics.

-If you have feedback on the website or book, feel free to email comments or questions to the FOA at <info @ thefoa.org>.
+If you have feedback on the website or book, feel free to email comments or questions to the FOA at <info @ foa.org>.

 Premises Cabling Website Contents